-[I]f the court is satisfied by a preponderance of all the evidence presented that a substantial disparate impact indicative of discrimination exists, the burden shifts to the defendant to prove that the substantial disparate impact is the result of a job-related selection device...Of course, plaintiff is afforded the opportunity to rebut the defendant's evidence in this
+[I]f the court is satisfied by a preponderance of all the evidence presented that a substantial disparate impact indicative of discrimination exists, the burden shifts to the defendant to prove that the substantial disparate impact is the result of a job-related selection device. . . .Of

 The cases are somewhat ambiguous as to the exact effect of establishing a prima facie case.
 It is clear that some burden then shifts to the employer, but courts differ on whether it is the burden of persuasion or simply the burden of producing evidence.
 The opinion of the Seventh Circuit in Flowers v.
 Crouch-Walker Corp. expresses the majority view.
 There the court held that establishing a prima facie case does not mean simply that the plaintiff has produced sufficient evidence to avoid dismissal.
-Rather it signifies that the plaintiff has produced sufficient evidence to be entitled to judgment if the defendant fails to meet his burden in response...
+Rather it signifies that the plaintiff has produced sufficient evidence to be entitled to judgment if the defendant fails to meet his burden in response. . .